callstack/react-native-builder-bob/docs/pages/build.md

 #### `commonjs`

-Enable compiling source files with Babel and use commonjs module system.
+Enable compiling source files with Babel and use CommonJS module system.

 This is useful for running the code in Node (SSR, tests etc.).
 The output file should be referenced in the `main` field and `exports['.'].require` (when `esm: true`) field of `package.json`.